 The downtown Kailua area is just a few miles down the road.

-Kailua is a cute small town with some great shops and restaurants worth
+Kailua is a cute small town with lots of new and old shops and restaurants worth

 up right before you start your hike to the falls.
 Kailua particularly

 has some of the best breakfast spots on the Oahu, including Boots &